lee2sman/processing-to-love/README.md

 ```

 *You'll notice that most commands in Love start with ```love.```* This helps distinguish Love-specific functions from general Lua commands and your own custom written functions.
 It is a different approach from Processing or p5.js (for example, you don't have to write ```p5.ellipse(100,50,200,50);``` in p5.js.

+In general, you'll notice Love (and Lua, the language it's built on) does away with curly brackets and the like in favor of ending blocks of code with the word *end*.

 ### Working in color